-Bohemians around the world have a distinct style that separates them from the others.
-And the influence of India on the so called boho chic fashion is huge.
+Bohemians around the world have a distinct style that separates them from others.
+And the influence of India on the so-called boho-chic fashion is huge.
 The tie and die skirts, scarves and dresses are something that never really seem to go out of fashion.
 And turbans, the pride of Indian men for generations, have been adopted by bohemians for as long as we know.

-It all started when bohemians from Europe and America started travelling to explore the rich culture of India in the 1950s.
+It all started when bohemians from Europe and America started traveling to explore the rich culture of India in the 1950s.
 And they ended up loving Indian prints and motifs.
-Paisley or buta, the water droplet shaped Indian motif that is still widely used in a variety of Indian traditional wear, is loved by bohemians.
+Paisley or buta, the water droplet-shaped Indian motif that is still widely used in a variety of Indian traditional wear, is loved by bohemians.